 Student parents pay based on an income-based sliding scale and faculty/staff parents pay a flat rate.

 - Student Activities fee subsidies

 Student Activities fees subsidies comprise about half of the Center's operating budget.
 People sometimes ask why, in terms of our waiting list, we prioritize student families over staff and faculty, since the staff and faculty families pay a higher rate.
 It is because of the Student Activities subsidy.
 A student is defined as someone taking 4 undergraduate or 2 graduate credits and paying the related (i.e., Student Activities) fees.
-Faculty and staff rates are higher because by law, student activities fees cannot subsidize the care of the child of a faculty or staff member.
+Faculty and staff pay the base rate for service; current enrolled Evergreen students receive a lower rate, subsidized by S&A fees.

 - In-Kind donations from the college

 The college provides support through services such as human resources, facilities repairs and custodial, etc...

 - Grants from agencies such as the United States' Department of Agriculture (USDA)

 Because a high percentage of the children enrolled come from families considered low income, the USDA food program partially subsidizes the cost of the meals we provide.

 The U.S. Department of Agriculture (USDA) prohibits discrimination in all its programs and activities on the basis of race, color, national origin, age, disability, and where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, political beliefs, reprisal, or because all or part of an individual's income is derived from any public assistance program.
 (Not all prohibited bases apply to all programs.)
 Persons with disabilities who require alternative means for communication of program information (Braille, large print, audiotape, etc.) should contact USDA's TARGET Center at (202) 720-2600 (voice and TDD).